schwartzmx/py-tools/README.md

     Encrypts/Decrypts specified file, subdirectory, or entire directory using AES.

 * ###dl-image.py

     Downloads an image from the web straight to my /Pictures folder with a specified save name.
+If specified sets downloaded image to current background (Mac).

 * ###gitignore-grabber.py